samgeoesp/ai4sd/ML_notes.md

 Spoke about the development of data and examples of this.
 Examples of data with and without targets - in particular mentioning investigating spread of this data.
 Also mentioned the high dimensional space associated with experimental datasets.
 Supervised vs. Unsupervised.

+Predictions are not rational when having a overtly complicated function approximator.
+To make this more reasonable, add regularization.

+'Curse of Dimensionality'

+To maintain the same accuracy at higher and higher densities you need expenentionally more data.

+>
+> Add to this
+>

+### Machine Learning: Estimation - Mahesan Niranjan

+Frequentist thought vs. Bayesian thought.

+Different correlations of data:

+- Data note correlated = clump.
+- Data linearally correlated = line to the effect of y = x.
+- y equals a relatively consistent x.